sgkwong/Portfolio-Projects/README.md

 # Portfolio-Projects
-This repository will hold all of my Python and Power Bi Projects.
+This repository will hold all of my Python and PowerBi Projects.

 Currently, I have a Yahoo Finance Web Scraper Project (Part 1) and an Exploratory Data Analysis on Home Loan Data on Python.